rblades/dhworkbook_master/docs/supporting materials/regexex.md

 where:

-`-r` means extended regex. this saves us from having to 'escape' certain characters `-i.bak` means make a backup of the original input file, in case things go wrong.
+`-r` means extended regex. this saves us from having to 'escape' certain characters <br />
+`-i.bak` means make a backup of the original input file, in case things go wrong <br />
-`-'s/old-pattern/newpattern/g'` is how we find and switch what we're looking for. the final g means 'globally', everywhere in the file
+`-'s/old-pattern/newpattern/g'` is how we find and switch what we're looking for the final g means 'globally', everywhere in the file <br />
-`texas.txt` the filename that we're looking to change.
+`texas.txt` the filename that we're looking to change <br />

 When you hit enter, the computer seems to pause for a moment, and then gives you the command prompt again.